CodeHubOrg/codehub-web-content/code-of-conduct/index.md

 When we learn about a member being made to feel uncomfortable or unwelcome, we will seek to clarify the situation and take appropriate action.
 This can mean making people aware of their language and/or behaviour and asking them to change it, but can also mean asking people to leave.

 If you feel somebody has behaved inappropriately, please let one of the current organisers know - either in person or by email to [info@codehub.org.uk](mailto:info@codehub.org.uk).

-## No recruitment

-We want job seekers to find employment and recognise that recruiters have an important role to play.
-However, we our members should not experience unsolicited approaches from recruiters, nor should they be concerned that anything they share within a CodeHub environment will be used by recruiters.

-We ask recruiters:

-* Not to write direct messages to our members unless explicitly invited to do so
-* Not to mine what our members post for information on potential job openings
-* No recruitment activity at events, unless agreed in advance (eg through sponsorship)
-* Not to use information gleaned from events to pursue possible job openings or candidates, unless explicitly invited to do so

-Any recruiter who does not act in accordance with this Code of Conduct will be asked to leave CodeHub